kubernetes/website/docs/kubeadm.md

 Make a record of the `kubeadm join` command that `kubeadm init` outputs.
 You will need this in a moment.
-The key included here is secret, keep it safe &mdash; anyone with this key will be able to add authenticated nodes to your cluster.
+The key included here is secret, keep it safe &mdash; anyone with this key can add authenticated nodes to your cluster.

 The key is used for mutual authentication between the master and the joining nodes.

 ### (3/4) Joining your nodes

-The nodes are where your workloads (containers and pods, etc) will run.
+The nodes are where your workloads (containers and pods, etc) run.
 If you want to add any new machines as nodes to your cluster, for each machine: SSH to that machine, become root (e.g. `sudo su -`) and run the command that was output by `kubeadm init`.
 For example: